dosipod/SrWiki/First-Time-Setup.md

 The sound reactive version of WLED provides all of the functionality of WLED with a few caveats:

 * Some of the default services supported by WLED such as Alexa and Blynk are disabled by default.
 * Spurious noise and spikes have been problematic during the development of SR WLED.
+See 'Noise and Spikes' below for further discussion on that topic.
-* We recommend using SR WLED in STA mode, instead of AP mode (aka WLED-AP).
+* We recommend using SR WLED in STA mode, instead of the standalone AP mode (aka WLED-AP).
 It generates more noise.
-* If you have problems, make sure you can successfully run the latest version of standard WLED.
+* If you have problems with the LED's, make sure you can successfully run the latest version of standard WLED.
 * Start out with a small strip of ~30 LED's before setting up a large installation.
 * Grounding may also be a problem.
 For example, my line-in setup picked up a lot of noise when my ESP32 board was connected to the USB port on my PC, but NO noise when powered by a USB power bank.
 * Connectors!!
 Dupont connectors are notoriously flaky.
 I use JST-SM connectors for the LED's and JST-XHP connectors for the microphones.